 In this episode,

-- Why we should also be paying attention to the congressional elections [0:17]
+Why we should also be paying attention to the congressional election [0:17]

 00:01 | Philipp